Fullerene: Topology

 Schlegel diagrams are often used to clarify the 3D structure of closed-shell fullerenes, as 2D projections are often not ideal in this sense.

 In mathematical terms, the combinatorial topology (that is, the carbon atoms and the bonds between them, ignoring their positions and distances) of a closed-shell fullerene with a simple sphere-like mean surface (orientable, genus zero) can be represented as a convex polyhedron; more precisely, its one-dimensional skeleton, consisting of its vertices and edges.
 The Schlegel diagram is a projection of that skeleton onto one of the faces of the polyhedron, through a point just outside that face; so that all other vertices project inside that face.

 The Schlegel diagram of a closed fullerene is a graph that is planar and 3-regular (or "cubic"; meaning that all vertices have degree 3).

 A closed fullerene with sphere-like shell must have at least some cycles that are pentagons or heptagons.
 More precisely, if all the faces have 5 or 6 sides, it follows from Euler's polyhedron formula, V−E+F=2 (where V, E, F are the numbers of vertices, edges, and faces), that V must be even, and that there must be exactly 12 pentagons and V/2−10 hexagons.
 Similar constraints exist if the fullerene has heptagonal (seven-atom) cycles.

-Open fullerenes, like carbon nanotubes and graphene, can consist entirely of hexagonal rings.
-In theory, a long nanotube with ends joined to form a closed torus-like sheet could also consist entirely of hexagons.